 Senile deafness has no treatment but dogs with hearing loss can compensate by relying more on their other senses.

-Sometimes, hearing loss can be caused by an underlying disease, such as hypothyroidism or an ear tumor.
+Sometimes, hearing loss can be caused by an underlying disease, such as hypothyroidism, a stroke, a brain tumor, or an ear tumor.
 It is therefore necessary to have the dog checked out if he shows signs of hearing loss.

 Most older dogs are less active and energetic, more sedentary, and sleep more.